KiwiFunk/healthy-habits/README.md

 ## Project Outline

 The goal of this project is to give advice and signpost people to topics and pages to help better and improve their mental and physical wellbeing.
-This is by no means a professional website, but seeks to give advice on simple lifestyle changes that can have wide benefits to wellbeing.
+This is by no means a professional website, but seeks to give advice on simple lifestyle changes that can have wide benefits to the readers personal health.
+It's goal is to present the information in a way that isn't daunting, and keeps it accessible for a range of ages, from kids to yound adults.
+Mental health shouldnt be scary.

 ## Wireframes